Marker-Inc-Korea/AutoRAG/docs/source/install.md

 pip install -r docs/requirements.txt
 ```

-For testing, you have to set env variable at pytest.ini.
+For testing, you have to set the environment variable at pytest.ini.
-Make new pytest.ini file at the root of the project and write below.
+Make a new `pytest.ini` file at the root of the project and write below.

 ```ini
 [pytest]